systbiol/docs/diversityequityinclusion_directors.md

 Through this targeted work, the DEI committee's overarching goal is to help increase the cultural competency of SSB members.

-List of DEI Directors
+List of Diversity Equity & Inclusion Directors
 ===================================

-year | Communications Director
+year | DEI Director
 -----|-----
 2021 | Jessica Ware
 2020 | Jessica Ware